 At the end of the 10 months you have to make sure that the resident who is running out of money will first qualify for the state or veterans programs to help supplement their income from a health standpoint for Phoenix assisted living.
 The next part is the community has to be contracted with Phoenix assisted living state providers in order for the resident to stay.
 Many communities have a minimum private stay before ALTCS in Phoenix (Arizona Long Term Care) comes into effect.
 This can range from 1 year all the way to 2.5 years depending on the Phoenix assisted living community.
 If the minimum is a year, and in most cases it is, you can see how important the $1000.00/month difference.
 Now imagine that the level of care causes the costs to increase.
 If you didn’t factor in the Phoenix assisted living facility cost increases, or pick a community with a fixed cost of care, you might be at $4500-$5500, which in this case would drain the funds within less than half of the less of the two time frames.

 This is where we come into play.
-Senior Planning and all of its advisors are experts in the Phoenix assisted living community field.
+Senior Planning and all of its advisors are experienced in the Phoenix assisted living community field.
 We can help you navigate and ensure that your funds last until ALTCS application is completed and ALTCS qualifications comes into effect.
 Additionally we help with Veteran’s Aid and Attendance.
 We never charge our client’s a dime for the service.
 Whatever your question may be feel free to give us a call any time.